-"It shall apply until [date - 120 months after entry into force of this Regulation].".
+In Article 10, the second paragraph is replaced by "It shall apply until ...
+[72 months from the date of the entry into force of this amending Regulation.]".

 Entry into force and application

 This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.